aurelilia/cloxrs/README.md

 - `writefile`: Takes 1 path parameter and one file content parameter, returns success (bool)
 - `input`: Waits for user to input one line, returns input.
 Newline at the end is stripped.
+- `printf`: Takes 1 argument, prints it without a newline.

 ### Implementation differences